ReFreezed/LuaWebGen/Reference.md

 #### echo()
 `echo( string )`

 Output a string from a template.
+HTML entities are encoded automatically.
 Available in templates.

 > **Note:** This function is used under the hood and it's often not necessary to call it manually.
 > For example, these rows do the same thing: